-- 5.1 As stated above, in the absence of an Executive and Assembly the Permanent Secretary of the Department for Communities has allocated £25.581 million of resource funding to Libraries NI for 2018/19, 4% less than the initial 2017/18 baseline budget position. - 5.2 A Spending Plan was prepared on the basis of the 4% reduction and a series of planning assumptions about cost increases and additional pressures.
-This results in a reduction of £1.066 million compared with the initial budget for 2017/18 and of approximately £3.207 million compared with the final budget position for 2017/18. - 5.3 Savings Delivery Plans have been prepared setting out the actions required in order to deliver the Spending Plan in relation to stock, staff, planned maintenance and miscellaneous areas of expenditure.
-These will have a significant impact on service delivery. - 5.4 We plan to spend the resource budget in 2018/19 as follows:
+- 5.1 As stated above, in the absence of an Executive and Assembly the Permanent Secretary of the Department for Communities has allocated £26.165 million of resource funding to Libraries NI for 2019/20, 2.9% more than the initial 2018/19 baseline budget position. - A Spending Plan was prepared on the basis of the initial allocation and a series of planning assumptions about cost increases and additional pressures anticipated to materialise in 2019/20.
+Although this results in an increase of £584,000 compared with the initial budget for 2018/19 it represents a reduction of approximately £2.201 million compared with the final budget position for 2018/19. - 5.3 Savings Delivery measures introduced in previous years will continue to be applied in order to deliver the Spending Plan in relation to stock, staff, planned maintenance and miscellaneous areas of expenditure.
+These will have a significant impact on service delivery. - 5.4 We plan to spend the resource budget in 2019/20 as follows:

 Category of Spend £000's

-Staff 16,337
+Staff 16,371

 Stock 900

-Premises 4,251
+Premises 4,742

-Supplies and services 4,832
+Supplies and services 4,776

-Vehicle 212
+Vehicle 203

-Sub-total 26,532
+Sub-total 26,992

-Income -951
+Income -827

-Total 25,581
+Total 26.165